With uv

 migrate-to-uv --dev-requirements-file requirements-dev.txt --dev-requirements-file requirements-docs.txt

-Keep the current package manager data (lock file, sections in pyproject.toml
+Keep the current package manager data (lock file, sections in pyproject.toml, ...) after the migration, if you want to

 handle the cleaning yourself, or want to compare the differences first.